sebsto/amplify-android-getting-started/05_add_api_database.md

 ## Initialize Amplify Libs at Runtime

-Back to Android Studio, open `Backend.kt` and add a line in the Amplify initialisation sequence in `initialize()` method.
-Complete try/catch block should lool like this:
+Open `Backend.kt` and add a line in the Amplify initialization sequence in `initialize()` method.
+Complete try/catch block should look like this:

 ```kotlin
 try {